-None of us like to think about what will happen when we pass away, but you can help make sure that your wishes are carried out by planning ahead.
+None of us like to think about what will happen when we pass away, but by planning ahead you can help make sure that your wishes are carried out.

 Your estate is made up of what you own and could include your home, investments, savings and cheque accounts, life insurance, superannuation, car and furniture.
 Basically, any assets you want to pass on to people, charities or other organisations could potentially be included as part of your estate.

 1. Make a will and keep it up to date